Alluxio/alluxio/docs/Running-Tachyon-Fault-Tolerant-on-EC2.md

 `Browse File System` in the navigation bar, and you should see the files written to Tachyon by the above tests.

-You can ssh into current Tachyon master leader, find process ID of the leader TachyonMaster with
+You can ssh into the current Tachyon master leader, and find process ID of the TachyonMaster process with:

 ```bash
 $ jps | grep TachyonMaster
 ```

-Then kill the leader with
+Then kill the leader with:

 ```bash
 $ kill -9 <leader pid found via the above command>
 ```

-Then you can ssh into `TachyonMaster` where [zookeeper](http://zookeeper.apache.org/) server is running to find out the new leader, then run zookeeper client via
+Then you can ssh into `TachyonMaster` where [zookeeper](http://zookeeper.apache.org/) is running to find out the new leader, and run the zookeeper client via:

 ```bash
 $ /zookeeper/bin/zkCli.sh
 ```

-Now you should be in zookeeper client's shell, type
+In the zookeeper client shell, you can see the leader with the command:

 ```bash
 $ ls /leader
 ```

-The new leader should be shown, may need to wait for a moment to let a new leader be elected.
+The output of the command should show the new leader.
+You may need to wait for a moment for the new leader to be elected.

 Visit Tachyon web UI at `http://{NEW_LEADER_MASTER_IP}:19999`.
 Click `Browse File System` in the navigation bar, and you should see all files are still there.

-From a node in the cluster, you can ssh to other nodes in the cluster without password like
+From a node in the cluster, you can ssh to other nodes in the cluster without password with:

 ```bash
 $ ssh TachyonWorker1